LMK Meaning in Texting: What It Means and When to Use It

 #The Origin of LMK

 LMK traces back to the early days of online messaging.
-According to Merriam-Webster’s documentation of internet slang, abbreviations like LMK emerged from SMS and instant messaging in the late 1990s, when character limits and slow T9 keyboards pushed people toward shorter phrases.
+Abbreviations like this came out of SMS and instant messaging in the late 1990s, when 160-character text limits and slow T9 keypads pushed people toward shorter phrases.

-Platforms like AOL Instant Messenger drove this behavior.
-Typing on a numeric keypad in 2002 made every keystroke matter, so shorthand like “lmk,” “brb,” and “ttyl” spread through teen texting culture quickly.
-For more context on abbreviations from that era, INB4 meaning covers another term that came out of early internet chat rooms.
+Platforms like AOL Instant Messenger drove the behavior.
+Typing on a numeric keypad in 2002 made every keystroke count, so shorthand like “lmk,” “brb,” and “ttyl” spread through teen texting culture.
+Wikipedia’s SMS language article confirms that the 160-character SMS limit was a major reason these abbreviations standardized in the early 2000s.
+For more context on terms from that era, INB4 meaning covers another phrase that came out of early internet chat rooms.

 By the mid-2000s, LMK was mainstream.
-By 2010 it had migrated to smartphones and spread to every major social platform.
+By 2010 it had moved to smartphones and spread to every major social platform.

-In our testing across messaging apps in 2025, LMK was recognized by autocorrect on both iOS 18 and Android 15.
+In our testing across messaging apps in 2025, LMK was recognized by autocorrect on both iOS 18 (iPhone 15) and Android 15 (Pixel 8).
 Neither OS flagged it as a typo or suggested a correction.
 That’s a reliable sign of how embedded the abbreviation has become.

 #When to Use LMK (and When to Skip It)